SUKIN SUPPORTING THE GREAT BARRIER REEF

 As a part of Reef Aid, Sukin is excited to be giving some much-needed love & support to the Australian Hawksbill Turtle!

-These little guys play a hugely important role in maintaining the health of the Great Barrier Reef, by removing Algae, Hawksbills allow fish better access to the reef to feed.
+These little guys play a hugely important role in maintaining the health of the Great Barrier Reef.
+By removing algae, hawksbills allow fish better access to the reef to feed.
 These turtles also help maintain sponge levels (their main food source) in the reef, this keeps everything in balance and ensures the sponges don’t suffocate the coral.

 By allowing sediment to continue to flow into the reef, these sponges will be laden with dirt and pesticides, which can be potentially fatal to our turtle friends.